jamescherti/jamescherti/README.md

 - **[vim-pathaction](https://github.com/jamescherti/vim-pathaction)**: An Vim plugin that allows executing the pathaction command-line tool directly from Vim.

 - **[ultisnips-mode.el](https://github.com/jamescherti/ultisnips-mode.el)**: An Emacs major mode for editing Ultisnips snippet files.
 This mode provides syntax highlighting to facilitate editing Ultisnips snippets.

-- **[bufferfile.el](https://github.com/jamescherti/bufferfile.el)**: An Emacs package that offers a suite of helper functions for deleting and renaming files.
-It also ensures that all associated buffers, including indirect buffers, are properly handled during these operations.

 - **[quick-fasd.el](https://github.com/jamescherti/quick-fasd.el)**: An Emacs package to integrate Fasd.
 Fasd is a command-line productivity booster that offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
 Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.